-- MCM 1 All of the materials and activities that address illicit discharge elimination are also materials used for MCM1 - MCM 2 Jordan Creek tours and the Greene County Environmental Division web page, and the signs at Valley Water Mill Park are freely available to the public which satisfies MCM 2 - MCM 4 Discharge of sediment laden waters into the storm system is an illicit discharge and is addressed by the permitting and inspection process including the pre-construction meetings - MCM 5 post-construction stormwater BMPs that are properly functioning serve to remove many of the pollutants found in illicit discharges - MCM 6 Training videos for Greene County Highway Department staff include videos on the hazards of illicit discharges and how to spot them during their daily work duties.
+- MCM 1 All of the materials and activities that address illicit discharge elimination are also materials used for MCM1 - MCM 2 Jordan Creek tours and the video links on the Greene County Environmental Division web page, and the signs at Valley Water Mill Park are freely available to the public which satisfies MCM 2 - MCM 4 Discharge of sediment laden waters into the storm system is an illicit discharge.
+By Educating developers and contractors at the pre-construction meeting the illicit discharge of sediment can be reduced. - MCM 5 Post-construction BMPS that are well maintained are more effective at removing pollutants found in a potential illicit discharge.
+The requirement to record a maintenance agreement for long term maintenance of BMPs is new to Greene County's program.
+The coordination of MCM 5 with MCM 3 will be addressed in this permit cycle by the development

+- of a maintenance guidance letter for the specific BMPS used on the property given to each property owner when the Maintenance Agreement is recorded. - MCM 6 Training videos for Greene County Highway Department staff include videos on the hazards of illicit discharges and how to spot them during their daily work duties.